Teaching Team & Staff

 Tamara Jouval

 Tamara has been with The Attic since 2020.
-First joining Field and Forest now assists the Primary Teachers spending most time in the Quail Classroom.
+First joining Field and Forest, she now assists the Primary Teachers spending most of her time in the Quail Classroom.

 Tamara began her career in early education by operating a home-based after-school child care serving the children in her neighborhood elementary school.
 She had the unique experience of caring for the same children, often spanning 7 consecutive years each giving her a chance to watch child development span time and to form strong lasting bonds with the children and families.
 She believes that children learn so much through play and exploration.